 - If you have TPO antibodies, you have ONE autoimmune disorder, and your immune system is attacking ONE tissue…it can now easily attack something else, like a developing fetus.

 The lack of awareness about Hashimoto’s disease is pervasive.
-Do not assume your doctor is aware of the dangers of Hashimoto’s and pregnancy.
+Do not assume your doctor is aware of the dangers of Hashimoto’s in pregnancy.
 Take charge of your thyroid health and insist on thyroid antibody testing.